EZ-Walk/2PlayerTD/README.md

 15. touchpad walking for ranger
 16. mineable resources to build structures
 17. map rework for touchpad walking
+18. ranger must place down miners to gather resources required for turrets
+19. show cost of items in UI

 3.0 - BETA
 1. 3 maps